HELP / HOW TO USE WEBOTEE

 1. STEP 01

-Add your brand to the portfolio
+Add your brand to the watchlist

 From your workspace, click ADD BRAND and search for your brand name.
 Webotee matches against the canonical brand index across the US Amazon catalog and surfaces variants (alternate spellings, capitalizations, sub-brands).
-Confirm the match and the brand snaps into your portfolio.
+Confirm the match and the brand snaps into your watchlist.
 Your dashboard now tracks every ASIN attributed to that brand plus every operator that has held buybox or appeared as an offer.

 Open your workspace